lubeda/EspHoMaTriXv2/README.md

 #### Parameter description

-"r", "g", "b": Color components for red, green and blue 0..255 "size": The size of the indicator or alarm, 1-3 "percent": values from 0..100
+"r", "g", "b": Color components for red, green and blue 0..255 "size": The size of the rindicator or alarm, 1-3 "percent": values from 0..100
 "icon_name": the id of the icon to show, as defined in the YAML file "text": a text message to display